fongc123/notes/Kubernetes/Security.md

 #### Certificate Creation
 There are several methods, such as <span style = "color:lightblue">Easy RSA</span>, <span style = "color:lightblue">OpenSSL</span>, and <span style = "color:lightblue">CFSSL</span>, to generate certificates for the Kubernetes cluster.
 This document will describe the process of certificate creation using OpenSSL.

-The private key and certificate of the Kubernetes certification authority is generated.
+The private key and certificate of the Kubernetes certification authority are generated.

 ```bash
 openssl genrsa -out ca.key 2048